How to Migrate from On Premise to Cloud

 Train your Employees

-In order for an on-premise-to-cloud migration project to be successful, it is crucial to prioritize proper training for employees on how to effectively use the new system(s) once the migrations have been completed.
+In order for an on-premise-to-cloud migration project to be successful, it is crucial to prioritise proper training for employees on how to effectively use the new system(s) once the migrations have been completed.

 This involves ensuring that employees are fully aware of any changes that may have taken place in their individual roles during the transition period.